Resource dependent branching processes and the envelope of societies: Main results

 The following remarks will provide a better understanding of these results.

-\begin{rems}$ $ \begin{enumerate}[i)] \item The case {(b)} is the most intuitive one.
+\begin{rems} (i) The case {(b)} is the most intuitive one.
 Indeed, the condition $r>m\mu$ means that a typical ancestor creates in expectation more resources than his offspring will claim together.
-Consequently, when the population grows the law of large numbers ensures that the process will behave more and more like a supercritical GWP, the asymptotic properties of which are well understood (see e.g.~\cite{Bingham74}).
-For this argument to hold, the regularity assumption (iii) (see Section~\ref{chap:natregcond}) is needed to ensure that the process can reach any finite size with positive probability; this condition becomes redundant if we replace the initial setting $W_0=1$ by $W_0=w$ for $w$ sufficiently large. \item Theorem~\ref{th1} is sharp in the sense that $mF(\tau)=1$ is the exact separation point between a.s. extinction and positive survival probability.
+Consequently, when the population grows the law of large numbers ensures that the process will behave more and more like a supercritical GWP, the asymptotic properties of which are well understood [see, e.g., \citet{Bingham74}].
+For this argument to hold, the regularity assumption~(iii) (see Section~\ref{chapnatregcond}) is needed to ensure that the process can reach any finite size with positive probability; this condition becomes redundant if we replace the initial setting $W_0=1$ by $W_0=w$ for $w$ sufficiently large.

+(ii) Theorem~\ref{th1} is sharp in the sense that $mF(\tau)=1$ is the exact separation point between a.s. extinction and positive survival probability.
 However, unlike what occurs with GWPs, it is here not immediate to see under which conditions on the law $(p_k)_k$ and on $F$ the critical case implies a.s. extinction.
-Note that, for fixed $m$ and $F$, the parameter $\tau=\tau(r/m)$ is increasing in $r$, so that the equation $mF(\tau)=1$ defines a critical mean resource production $r_{W,c}$ below which $q_W=1$ and above which $q_W<1$. \end{enumerate} \end{rems}
+Note that, for fixed $m$ and $F$, the parameter $\tau=\tau(r/m)$ is increasing in $r$, so that the equation $mF(\tau)=1$ defines a critical mean resource production $r_{W,c}$ below which $q_W=1$ and above which $q_W<1$. \end{rems}